 I agree with other parents that this school is lacking in fundings and needs a lot of improvment.
 My daughter attended this school for a year and a half she was never challenged and was bored because she already knew everything they were teaching her they never went on field trips or had school events it was horrible.
 She is now at a new school and loves it!
 I'm so happy we moved her schools sunnyslope just wasn't cutting it!

 Sunnyslope Elementary School is a public elementary school in San Diego.
-The principal of Sunnyslope Elementary School is Marisol Rerucha, who can be contacted at email@example.com.
-625 students attend Sunnyslope Elementary School and identify mostly as Hispanic, Filipino, and Asian.
-60% of the Sunnyslope Elementary School students have "limited English proficiency."
-80% of the 625 students here get reduced lunch prices.
-The ratio of students to teachers at Sunnyslope Elementary School is 18:1.
+The principal of Sunnyslope Elementary School is Marisol Rerucha and can be contacted at firstname.lastname@example.org.
+625 children attend Sunnyslope Elementary School and are mostly Hispanic, Filipino, and Asian.
+60% of the Sunnyslope Elementary School students are "limited in English proficiency."
+80% of the 625 students here have subsidized lunches.
+The student to teacher ratio at Sunnyslope Elementary School is 18:1.
 Nestor Language Academy Charter is one of the nearest elementary schools.

 - Martial arts self defense

 |Students eligible for free or reduced-price lunch program||80%||79%|

 Funding is lacking in this school which is very obvious in this area.I'm removing my child from this school because he is getting teased and harassed by the other students.There is no motivation in this school to challenge students and no gifted or advance classes for exeptional children.
 This is the worst school ever!

 I've had the worst expericence at sunnyslope with both of my sons they've been there since kinder and in terms of overall academic school level it's bad the staff and teachers need a lot of improvement they're not organized at all.